ingadhoc/sale/sale_exception_print/README.rst

 Sale Exception Print
 ====================

-Add to quotation print the validity exception.
+Add an exception print if the credit limit is exceeded Partner

 Installation
 ============

 To install this module, you need to:

+#.
+No install needed

 Configuration